 Easements are a right given to another person or entity to trespass upon or use land owned by somebody else.
 Easements are used for roads, for example, or given to utility companies for the right to bury cables or access utility lines.
 Landlocked homeowners sometimes pay for an easement to cross the land of another to reach their home.

 The payment can be made once, annually, or at any agreed-upon schedule.
 Easements can also expire after a certain time period.

 Easements run with the land.
 Almost every home has an easement, generally for utility access.
 Look for easements in the public records, especially if a prospective buyer plans to put in a swimming pool.
 A property owner cannot build on top of an easement.
 Just because the home is described in the marketing comments in MLS as a pool-sized lot does not mean that a new buyer can install a pool.
 It simply means the lot is big enough to accommodate a pool.
 Don't let clever marketing mislead you.

 Easements by Prescription

-Easements by prescription are acquired by hostile, open, and notorious use for five years.
-For example, prescriptive easements could be claimed by a person who travels across a parcel of land owned by another and continuously for five years without the owner's permission or consent.
+Easements by prescription are acquired by hostile, open, and notorious use.
+For example, prescriptive easements could be claimed by a person who travels across a parcel of land owned by another and continuously without the owner's permission or consent.
 If you are hoping to acquire property via adverse possession, which differs from prescriptive easement, you may also need to pay the property taxes, so consult a lawyer.

 Common types of prescriptive easements generally are found in more rural settings and not in the middle of an urban environment.

 Finding Easements in Title Paperwork